Jordan Ellenberg: Career

 In addition to his research articles, he has authored a novel, The Grasshopper King, which was a finalist for the 2004 Young Lions Fiction Award; the "Do the Math" column in Slate; two non-fiction books, How Not to Be Wrong; and Shape: The Hidden Geometry of Information, Biology, Strategy, Democracy, and Everything Else (2022), as well as articles on mathematical topics in many newspapers and general magazines.

 Ellenberg was a mathematics consultant for the 2017 film Gifted, which features a math prodigy as its protagonist; he also made a cameo appearance in the film as a professor lecturing on the partition function and Ramanujan's congruences.
-This gives him a Erdős-Bacon number of 5.

 Personal life

 Ellenberg lives in Madison, Wisconsin, with his wife and children.
+He is the son of statisticians Susan S. Ellenberg and Jonas H. Ellenberg.

 He maintains a blog called Quomodocumque which means "after whatever fashion" in Latin.